 IBAR Critical Thinking Method for Education Thought Leadership Certification

 This online course provides a systematic approach to solving business and academic problems and making better decisions with limited information.
-It is self-directed and geared to the leaning pace of participants.
+It is self-directed and geared to the learning pace of participants.

 This interactive course will equip participants with the skills to competently think clearly and comprehensively for developing a thought leadership strategy.

 What is the IBAR Critical Thinking Method (TM)?

 IBAR is an acronym for Issue, Benchmarking, Analysis/Application, and Recommendations.
 IBAR is a critical thinking method inspired by similar methods used in many American law schools, but geared to educators in academia.
 IBAR takes any problem and through a basic research formula that average participants can exercise, create solutions to the problem.
 Once a participant understands the critical thinking process using the Internet for research, you are then on the road to becoming a bonafide thought leader who knows how to answer and solve problems independently, as well as instruct students on this model.

 - Correctly identify and describe the four (4) components of the IBAR Critical Thinking Method.

 - Precisely recognize the impact of effective problem solving and critical thinking on academia.

 - Analyze the correlation between critical thinking, communication and thought leadership development.

 - Become aware of the rudiments for developing and designing intellectual property.